-As we can see from what is explained above, colloidal cleaners need to sit on the surface to be cleaned for a little while to get the job done.
+As we can see from what is explained above, the surface that needs cleaned benefits from a longer exposure to the colloidal cleaner.
 Because they work by banging in to the grime, if we heat them up they go faster and bang harder, and naturally if we put more in then there are more micelles to do the work.

 These three factors all depend on each other so the easiest way to look at them is if it is a pie graph.
 If we increase one factor, then one or both of the other factors must decrease.
 The best example of this is when using steam-cleaning equipment.
 We have greatly increased the temperature component, so both the amount we need and the time taken to clean reduce accordingly.
 The three adjacent diagrams will help to explain this.